The Wasps: Interactions with Oresteia

-The Wasps and Old Comedy
+Old Comedy

 The Wasps has been thought to exemplify all the conventions of Old Comedy at their best – structural elements that are common to most of Aristophanes' plays are all found in this play in a complete and readily identifiable form.
 The table below is based on one scholar's interpretation of the play's structural elements and the poetic meters associated with them.